Configure GitHub Enterprise Server and the Git Integration

 Example: snaplogic-app

 Homepage URL The full URL to the GitHub app’s website.
-Users will install the app from this page.
+Users install the app from this page.

 Example: https://your-GHES-server-URL/github-apps/snaplogic-app/